 - Invest in your overall health & fitness.
 I’ve found that swimming works wonders both in a therapeutic and preventative capacity.

 Find the right mouse

-Working at Posture People HQ naturally, I have tried and tested all the latest ergonomic gizmos.
+Working for Posture People, naturally, I have tried and tested all the latest ergonomic products.
 In my opinion, the most important tool for any Designer is the mouse.
 As a profession, we tend to be a bit of a fussy bunch.
 We all have our personal preferences, cursor speeds, left-handed or right-handed and whether it’s Apple or not…

 If you spend a lot of time on the Adobe suite, you will notice that you click and drag your mouse in and away from your body repetitively – now think about how much you are moving your shoulder.
 Doing this day in, day out for me was the source of niggling shoulder pain and a back that I just couldn’t ‘unlock’.

 Using the Rollermouse Free3 has significantly reduced the amount of repetitive arm and shoulder movement and pain.
 Another feature that I really like about this mouse is its palm rest.
-This ensures that my hands stay in a comfortable neutral position which is great for typing.
+This ensures that my hands stay in a comfortable neutral position which is great for typing up these blog posts.

 Make sure your screen is just right

-In addition to the prolific use of smartphones, dropping our necks to look at screens is starting to cause all types of postural issues and back pain, which is frustrating for our chiropractors as it’s such an easy thing to prevent by bringing our screens up to eye height.
+In addition to the prolific use of smartphones, dropping our necks to look at screens is starting to cause all types of postural issues and back pain, which is frustrating for the chiropractors we speak to as it’s such an easy thing to prevent by bringing our screens up to eye height.